QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 # Next meeting

 **Next meeting is scheduled for Friday, the 28.
-2. 2025 from 6 till 8 p.m. at x-hain**
+3. 2025 from 6 till 8 p.m. at x-hain**

-The topics for the meeting are:
+Here are some proposed topics for the meetup:

-- "Exploring Qubes OS: A Beginner's Perspective" – Join us for a hands-on experience where you can install and test Qubes OS on a provided laptop.
+- Exploring Qubes OS: A Beginner's Perspective – Join us for a hands-on experience where you can install and test Qubes OS on a provided laptop.
 Perfect for newcomers looking to dive into the world of secure computing!
 - OpSec strategies with Qubes OS - Join us for practical discussion, insights and strategies to safeguard your digital activities!
 - Qubes OS documentation conversion from Markdown to reStructuredText - Join us for a status update and Q&A
+- Android Use Cases in Qubes OS - Continuing the engaging discussion from our last meetup :)
 - Whatever you would like to share and discuss!
 Bring your own ![Q](./qubes-logo-grain2.png) uestions! :)

 All are welcome!